 Black Tax vs. Ubuntu

 In South Africa, during the Apartheid regime, education for Black South Africans was basic (Bantu education), and taught in Afrikaans.
-Young Africans were also excluded in tertiary level and mostly reduced to studies such nursing, teaching and policing, with menial salaries thereafter and no sharing of the economy.
+Young South Africans were also excluded from tertiary level and mostly reduced to studies such nursing, teaching and policing, with menial salaries thereafter and no sharing of the economy.

-Over time, the need for survival regarding the basic necessities of life was the main focus, making difficult to support a whole family.
+Over time, the need for survival regarding the basic necessities of life became the main focus, making difficult to support a whole family.
 The eventual ‘change’ in the systems of the country meant there was hope of equal social and economic opportunities.
-From 1994, besides the right to vote, there were promises made for economic empowerment and better job opportunities too.
+From 1994, besides the right to vote, there were promises made for economic empowerment along with better job opportunities.

 Today, According to the World Bank, Stats SA and National Planning Commission in 2018; “South Africa is the most unequal country in the world by any measure.”
 We have surely achieved Democracy, but have we achieved Independence?